About Dagger 2 Scope Injection

 }

-From the code above, multiple calls to DoubleCheck.get() will return the same instance which serves the purpose of the scoped injection.
+From the code above, multiple calls to DoubleCheck.get() will return the same instance, which serves the purpose of scoped injection.

 @Scope